On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Examples

 \subsection{A system with second-order time derivatives}

 Let us consider the following system:

-This model is a modification of the model described by $L=-q\ddot{q}/2$ in \cite{DyerHinterbichler2009}.
-The authors introduced it for the purpose to reveal the relations between boundary conditions and counter-terms.
-Also see \cite{KKKM}.
-For this system, applying the consideration given in the section \ref{Sec02:02:02}, there exists the counter-term $W$ given as follows:
+This model is a modification of the model described by $L=-q\ddot{q}/2$ in Ref.~\cite{DyerHinterbichler2009}.
+The authors introduced it for the purpose of revealing the relations between boundary conditions and counter-terms.
+Also see Ref.~\cite{KKKM}.
+For this system, applying the consideration given in Sect.~\ref{Sec02:02:02}, there exists the counter-term $W$ given as follows:

 where $C(q)$ is an arbitrary function of $q$.
 Then $L_{4}$ becomes as follows:

 This is none other than the Lagrangian for a one-dimensional harmonic oscillator.
 In fact, the first-order variation of $L'_{4}$: